CheaRitheavatey/GINFV25/README.md

 ### 7.3 Frontend Setup

 1. Navigate into `project1-frontend`.
-2. Access the web application navigating to the hosted port (e.g., `http://localhost:8080/auth.html`).
+2. Access the web application navigating to the hosted port (suggestion start with auth.html`).